 No. We encourage anyone with a passion for energy and climate issues from any discipline to apply.
 Past participants have come from a wide range of academic backgrounds.
 However, some hosts may have specific preferences for certain majors.
 See individual placement descriptions for details.

-Upon agreement with respective program partners, the Berkeley Energy and Climate Institute (BECI) will notify selected students via email.
+Upon agreement with respective program partners, the California Institute for Energy and Environment (CIEE) and Center for Information Technology in the Interests of Society (CITRIS) will notify selected students via email.
 This usually happens within a month of the applications deadline.
 Detailed timelines for each year are released in the spring.

-Due to funding restrictions, placements offered for 2017 are limited, and students are now required to cover the cost of their own international airfare.
+Due to funding restrictions, placements offered for 2020 are limited, and students are now required to cover the cost of their own international airfare and lodging.
 We hope to be able to expand the program in the future, pending funding availability.
 If you would like to help support the program, please donate here.